juristr/juristr.github.com/content/blog/2018-01-22-ng-app-runtime-config.md

 export class AppModule
 ```

-The important thing here - which you might have missed - is that the `app-config.service.ts`'s `loadAppConfig()` returns a `Promise` rather than an `Observable` as most of Angular's HTTP calls do.
+The important thing here - which you might have missed - is that the `app-config.service.ts`'s `loadAppConfig()` **returns a `Promise` rather than an `Observable`** as most of Angular's HTTP calls do.
 The reason is that the `APP_INITIALIZER` only supports promises as of now.

 The benefit of this approach is that when the application bootstraps, it gets our initializer function, and since we return a `Promise`, Angular will first resolve that `Promise` before it continues with the bootstrapping.
 As a result, within some other component, we can simply inject our `AppConfigService` and use its `getConfig()` function to access our configuration props.

+Here's a quick Stackblitz that shows the application startup delay when using the app initializer, proving it prevents the app from starting until the returned Promise resolves.

+{{<stackblitz uid="edit/angular-czh7ca" >}}

 ## Which one to choose?